jakethakur/antorax/README.md

 Realms of Antorax is a 2D browser-based RPG.

-You can play the latest version [here](https://jakethakur.github.io/antorax/).
+You can play the latest versions here: [multiplayer](https://antorax.herokuapp.com/selection/index.html) / [singleplayer](https://jakethakur.github.io/antorax/).

-It is currently in early development, but we are constantly working on it.
+It is currently in early development, but we are working on it whenever we get a chance!

 If you find any bugs or have any feature suggestions, please [open an issue](https://github.com/jakethakur/antorax/issues/new).